ish24s/thm-writeups/writeups/techsupport.md

 - As it is a wordpress website it likely contains lots of subdirectories (could maybe find some accidentally made public config files)  which we can find using ffuf or gobuster.
 However this doesnt result in anything useful.
 There is a wp-admin but not relevant right now.
 - Looking back at the txt file we can try looking up the /subrion directory however it hangs and doesnt give us a page.
 - Using `curl -v $ip` we can see that it gives a 302 redirect.
 We can enumerate this further aswell by using gobuster/ffuf.
 Gobuster may give an error so by using ffuf we can find a subdirectory called /panel which relates to txt file.
-> Note: by using -fc 302 for ffuf we can exclude all 302 redirects.
+> Tip: by using -fc 302 for ffuf we can exclude all 302 redirects.

 ![curl](../images/Tech%20Support/curl302.png)